 You don’t have to spend money to have fun.
 I borrowed skates from a friend in the winter and went outdoor skating.
 In the summer, a picnic at a park, reading on the grass, and playing soccer with my boys is a pure delight.

 Plus, search for free activities in your town.
-My favorites are strolling around town and sightseeing (I love those narrow old city streets), summer music festivals, public pools, beaches, free museums, chilling by a lake or river, street shows, and street art.
+My favourites are strolling around town and sightseeing (I love those narrow old city streets), summer music festivals, public pools, beaches, free museums, chilling by a lake or river, street shows, and street art.
 BOOM!

 15. Do not buy things you don’t need